 Have you ever thought about where you are busiest?
 You might not be aware of how much time you spend researching on the web.

 Aside preparing for long hours combining work and study, getting the balance right isn’t always an easy task.
 Planning ahead and time management are key here.
-Do this by pacing yourself with work and spotting busy periods ahead.
+Pace yourself with work and identify busy periods ahead.

 At the beginning of your academic year consult your study guides, related handbooks and even speak to your supervisor.
 This overview will give you a good kick-start plan.

-Hiroshi Kawaguchi, from Japan, says his top recommendation starts with a study timetable and trying to stick to it.
+Hiroshi Kawaguchi, from Japan, says his top recommendation begins with a study timetable and trying to stick to it.

 ....before commencing study, making a concrete plan and a detailed timetable is the key to success.
 By doing this, you can learn a subject deeper day by day, little by little, and at the end you will succeed.

 Caowrites, a seasoned student, studies in the US and is currently enrolled on the Postgraduate Laws Programme.
-She mentions her own approach on our Student Blog: ‘For me, the time/option lock dilemma is also resolved by skipping ahead in my study materials – if you’re reading a high suspense book sometimes you just need to skip to the end.
+‘For me, the time/option lock dilemma is also resolved by skipping ahead in my study materials – if you’re reading a high suspense book sometimes you just need to skip to the end.
 I like to read the last modules of a course before starting research on earlier ones.
 This helps me develop a good understanding of context and definitions and helps me work faster.’

-For more in depth advice see Tips to create a study plan [LINK], in this article Toby Boyd's features in our related video.
+For more in depth advice see Tips to create a study plan, featuring Toby Boyd's study advice in our related video.